“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 Sairek began closing the door back shut behind himself, or as shut as he could get it after damaging it as he did, then he paused as realization came to him...

 ...If someone stuffed and locked the door and he had just unsealed it, then that meant whoever was in here… did not come back out.
-The window was closed, and didn’t even look like a window that could open...
+The window was closed and in tact, and didn’t even look like a window that could open...

-He did not attempt to open it.
+He did not attempt to open it any further.
 He didn’t think he could handle what he was sure was on the other side of the door.

 Instead, he moved away from the door, towards the desk, opening a drawer where he saw some writing utensils.
 He checked another drawer below that one where there were some parchments.
 A quick look over them had him realize that it was not anything useful.
 No key certainly, just business related documents.
 Numbers, mostly and even those were nothing out of the ordinary.
 Wages for workers, and the number of workers seemed to be fairly consistent to even Doran back in Ceareste.
 They were certainly here for much longer, but that in itself wasn’t suspicious.
 Ceareste rotated the miners every three months, while here it looked like they were working for over a year.